 As I’m sure many Stephen King fans already know, while so many of his written works have been adapted into movies or TV shows, The Dark Tower series of novels have undergone a long, long road to make it to the big screen.
 The first book in the series, entitled The Gunslinger, was published in 1982, but now, 35 years later, director Nikolaj Arcel has finally managed to give us a feature film version of The Dark Tower.
 So, was it worth the incredibly long wait?

 Before I get started, I feel it’s relevant to note that I have only read the first two books in The Dark Tower series.
 At the end of the day, I can only review this film through my own experience with the material.
 I wanted to try to be as knowledgable about the property as possible, but in hindsight, I’m not sure this was the right decision on my part.
-The particularly interesting thing about this film is that it is actually a sequel to the books and is canon to the events of the series, but to explain any further would lead into spoiler territory, for the books, at least (our own Grant Davis does a terrific job of explaining it here, if you’re interested).
+The particularly interesting thing about this film is that it is actually a sequel to the books and is canon to the events of the series, but to explain any further would lead into spoiler territory, for the books, at least.
 I’m not entirely sure that was a great idea though.
 What director Nikolaj Arcel wanted to do with this film is to use it to introduce the story and the world of The Dark Tower to a wider audience.
 So, for the most part, that is the criteria for which I must judge the movie on.

 First things first, I want to touch on the characters themselves, which I felt was one of The Dark Tower‘s strengths.
 From what I’ve read of the series, I thought the film did a remarkable job of bringing the novels’ characters to life.
 Idris Elba is a fantastic choice for the Gunslinger, Roland Deschain.
 It might not be what some readers pictured while reading the books, but Elba truly is wonderful in the role.
 I’m such a big fan of his, I’d watch him play my grandmother.
 Seeing him as the lead in a film like this was exciting and it’s something that doesn’t happen nearly enough for my liking.